School of Counseling

 Degree Requirements

-The Master of Science in Pastoral Care and Integration curriculum consists of a minimum of 32 semester hours.
+Master of Science in Mental Health Care and Christian Integration curriculum consists of a minimum of 32 semester hours.

 CED6112